 This page outlines how the Conflict of Interest Law applies to public school teachers.
-If you have further questions, please visit the Department of Elementary and Secondary Education page.

 Conflict of Interest Law Information

 Public school teachers – teachers who work for school districts, regional schools, and charter schools -- are subject to the conflict of interest law, G.L. c.
 268A.
 This information sheet answers some questions about the law frequently asked by teachers.
 The following topics are covered:

 - school field trips where a chaperone teacher’s expenses are paid;

 - accepting payment of travel expenses;

 - teacher political activity relating to town budget overrides;

 - second jobs, such as coaching, and summer jobs with the same town or district;